Pomona

 Published 2/21/2024 | 9:04am PST

-Twenty something years ago Pomonans embraced the underground, arts, packed art exhibitions, and families, including artists were able to pay affordable rent.
+Twenty-something years ago, Pomonans embraced the underground and packed art exhibitions.
+Families and artists found affordable rent, sort of.
+Families and artists were able to pay affordable rent, kind of.
 Of course, those were different times, but not in a way that made them unrecognizable.

 Rockers hanging out at Thomas Square